SymfonyCasts/symfony5/sfcasts/ep5-security/remember-me.md

 like free tickets and they will work until they expire.
 No matter what, like one year from now

-To, if you want to avoid that, you can do something very cool insecurity .yaml, you can add a property here called uh, often called signature properties and set that to how about password?
+To, if you want to avoid that, you can do something very cool in `security.yaml`, you can add a property here called uh, often called `signature_properties` and set that to how about password?
 What this means is that when it creates the, remember me cookie, it's going to call the it's going to call, uh, it's going to use the password property off of our user as sort of an ingredient to that signature.
 And then when